anamendes23/CG_Samples/Final_Project-WIP/README.md

 - [x] Draw lines using the points generated
 - [X] Use a Geometry Shader to calculate all the limb’s cylindrical points from the reference frame
 - [X] Add lighting to the scene
-- [ ] Use bump mapping to add a bark look to the tree

 ## Results